msoumik78/msoumik78.github.io/_posts/2019-05-30-lets-meet-kotlin.markdown

 The above two aspects (default parameters in function declaration and ability to call a function with named parameter)- have made method overloading and builder methods completely redundant and in my opinion - this is one of the smartest enhancements in Kotlin.

-* In order to instantiate a class in Kotlin we do NOT require the **new** operator, so classes are just instantiated as shown below:
+* **Clean and concise code** - In order to instantiate a class in Kotlin we do NOT require the **new** operator, so classes are just instantiated as shown below:
 {% highlight ruby %}
   // class instantiated with zero argument constructor var studentObject= Student()